lilanpei/Co-occurrences-and-Naive-Bayes-classifier/README.md

 Get the list of words of documents in the category `news`.

 ### 1.1 Compute co-occurrence Matrix
-Constructs a co-occurrence matrix for a certain window-size $n$ (with a default of 4), considering words $n$ before and $n$ after the word in the center of the window.
+Constructs a co-occurrence matrix for a certain window-size n (with a default of 4), considering words n before and n after the word in the center of the window.
   * Explore co-occurences
   * Do the same for category ‘hobbies’.
 ### 1.2 Visualize the Vectors